mlissner/michaeljaylissner.com/content/editing-on-github-a-non-technical-explainer.md

 ## And then there was Git

 [Git] is an extremely popular system that developers use to keep track of the code they write.
 The main thing it does is make it so that two developers can work on the same file, track their individual changes and then combine their work, as you might do in Microsoft Word.
-Since all programs are just collections of lots of files called that are together known as a "repository", this lets a number of developers work together without tramping on each others changes.
+Since all programs are just collections of lots of files that are together known as a "repository", this lets a number of developers work together without tramping on each others changes.

 There are a million ways to use Git but lately a lot of people use Git through a website called [Github][gh].
 Github makes it super-easy to use Git, but you still need to understand a few steps that are necessary to make changes.
 The basic steps we'll take are: